The Marvin Gaye Collection

-The Marvin Gaye Collection released by Motown Records in 1990.
-The box set is divided into four categories and contains a total of over 80 songs.
-It features thirty-four unreleased songs, including the sessions from 1979's The Ballads (later released in 1997 as Vulnerable).
+The Marvin Gaye Collection is a retrospective compilation of Marvin Gaye recordings released by Motown Records on September 19, 1990.
+The box set is divided into four categories and contains more than eighty songs.
+It features thirty-four previously unreleased recordings, including the sessions from 1979's The Ballads (later released as Vulnerable in 1997).

 The set is out of print, usurped by 1995's The Master (1961–1984).